A Beginner’s Guide To GAMSAT Section 3

 You’re unlikely to finish this section even with a decent timing strategy.
 But it’s definitely worth a shot to get a few extra points.

 I didn’t finish my section 3.
 I guessed the remaining 20 or so questions.
-Yet I still got the score I needed to get an interview so don’t panic if you don’t finish in your practice exams, or the real exam.
+Yet I still got the score I needed to get 3 interviews so don’t panic if you don’t finish in your practice exams, or the real exam.

 - When studying focus on truly UNDERSTANDING science concepts rather than being able to regurgitate them.